 Next, we will bound the probabilities \eqref{trest1} and \eqref{trest2} separately, using a random walk comparison.
-To do this, we will use Theorem 3.28 from \cite{bas-sep-she-23} for the end point $(N,N)$.
-Note that the estimates from there is applicable to our shifted end point $(N+m, N-m)$ because we have assumed that $|m| \leq rN^{2/3}$.
+To do this, we will use Theorem 3.28 from \cite{bas-sep-she-23} for the endpoint $(N,N)$.
+Note that the estimates from there are applicable to our shifted endpoint $(N+m, N-m)$ because we have assumed that $|m| \leq rN^{2/3}$.
 Theorem 3.28 from \cite{bas-sep-she-23} states that there exists a fixed $q_0$ and two collections of i.i.d.~random variables $\{H_i\}_{i\in \mathbb{Z}}, \{V_i\}_{i\in \mathbb{Z}}$ such that the following holds.
 The distributions of

 where $X \sim \textup{Ga}^{-1}(1/2-q_0 r N^{-1/3})$, $Y\sim \textup{Ga}^{-1}(1/2 + q_0 r N^{-1/3})$ and $X, Y$ are independent.
 Furthermore, there exists an an event $A$ with $\mathbb{P}(A) \geq 1-e^{-Cr^3}$ such that on the event $A$, for each $ 1\leq k \leq rN^{2/3}$